nasa/cumulus/docs/workflows/cumulus-task-message-flow.md

 #### Preparation Step 2: Parse step function config from CMA configuration parameters

 This step  determines what current task is being executed.
 Note this is different from what lambda or activity is being executed, because the same lambda or activity can be used for different tasks.
-The current task name is used to load the appropriate configuration from the Cumulus Message's 'workflow_config' configuration parameter.
+The current task name is used to load the appropriate configuration from the Cumulus Message's 'task_config' configuration parameter.

 #### Preparation Step 3: Load nested event